ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - b - React - Integrating React App with backend.md

+New concepts in this unit:
+  - All main concepts have been covered already.
+  - Minor diferences:
+    - Directory `pages` for components
+    - Functionality to "Update" (form needs to be prefilled) (MAIN NEW THING)

 Methodology:

 - Option 1:
   - Self-guided
-  - All main concepts have been covered already
-  - Minor diferences:
-    - Functionality to "Update" (form needs to be prefilled) (MAIN NEW THING)
-    - directory "pages" for components

 - Option 2:
   - follow students portal (copy code & understand what we do)
   - quicker